-However, I am a sucker for these rose back carved chairs, and there were 6 of them, so that meant I could have an entire set.
+However, I adore rose back carved chairs.
+There were 6 of them, so that meant I could have an entire set.
 Now to find a table to match this Mid Century style.
 Oh, and by the way, these chairs are by Park Furniture Company, known for their gorgeously, intricate pieces.

-My story continues when I hopped on Craigslist to find a table, and was determined to not drive outside of my city to make a purchase.
-I have no time lately, and needed to know if this was going to work.
-Within 5 minutes I found the perfect table to go with this dining set makeover.
+My story continues when I hopped on Craigslist to find a table.
+I was determined to not drive outside of my city to make a purchase.
+I have no spare time and needed to know if this was going to work.
+Amazingly, within 5 minutes I found the perfect table to go with this dining set makeover.
 I was stoked, but also that pit in my stomach feeling like headed up the first hill of a roller coaster.
 Know what I’m sayin’?

 Now, when I say this table was perfect, I mean that the leg taper matched the chairs, and the routed top match the lines of the seat of the chairs.
 As for the actual table, it needed much TLC.
 Nothing I can’t handle, right?

-The table is made of solid maple and has potential, but I definitely had my work cut out for me.
+In addition, the table is made of solid maple and has potential.
+However, I definitely have my work cut out for me.
 Even the legs had been chewed up by a dog.

 Not a problem for my Bondo. hee hee.
 I’ve used this awesome stuff in many makeovers, as seen here, and works like a charm.
 In this picture, I’ve applied it and it just needs to harden and then be sanded down.